 National LGBT Bar Association

-The National LGBT Bar Association was founded twenty-nine years ago by a small group of family law practitioners.
-At the height of the HIV/AIDS crisis, this core group of volunteers saw an overwhelming need to have an organization to serve as the legal voice of the lesbian and gay community.
-The creation of a national lesbian and gay bar association would allow them to share resources and educational opportunities nationwide, and open the dialogue regarding laws affecting the lesbian and gay population.
-The idea of creating the bar association was formally introduced at the 1987 Lesbian & Gay March on Washington and enthusiastically supported by the group.
-The first Lavender Law® Conference took place the following year in 1988 at the Golden Gate University in San Francisco.
+The National LGBT Bar Association was founded over thirty years ago by a small group of family law practitioners at the height of the HIV/AIDS crisis.
+In 1987, the idea of creating a gay and lesbian bar association was formally introduced at the Lesbian & Gay March on Washington.
+The first Lavender Law® Conference took place the following year at the Golden Gate University in San Francisco.
 In 1989, at the American Bar Association’s Mid-Year meeting, bylaws were presented, and a nonprofit board of directors was formalized.
 At the second board meeting in 1989 in Boston, the LGBT Bar, then known as the National Lesbian and Gay Law Association (NLGLA), had 293 paid members, and initiated a campaign to ask the ABA to include protection based upon on sexual orientation to its revision of the Model Code of Judicial Conduct for Judges.
 In 1992, the LGBT Bar became an official affiliate of the American Bar Association and it now works closely with the ABA’s Section on Individual Rights and Responsibilities and its Committee on Sexual Orientation and Gender Identity.